srackham/dotfiles/README.md

 - zsh

-## GNOME Desktop key bindings
+## Manually Exported/Imported Configurations
+The `exported` directory contains files that are managed manually:

+- _Browser Bookmarks_: Exported from Brave browser.

-Use the dconf load command to restore custom GNOME key binding from the `*.dconf` dump file.
+- _GNOME Desktop key bindings_: Use the dconf load command to restore custom GNOME key binding from the `*.dconf` dump file.
 See the _Configuring GNOME Settings_ section in `~/doc/distros/nixos-notes.md` for details.

-## Vimium Options
-The Vimium browser extension options are in the `vimium-options.json` file, manually restore them with the restore command on the Vimium extension Options page.
+- _Vimium Options_: The Vimium browser extension options are in the `vimium-options.json` file, manually restore them with the restore command on the Vimium extension Options page.